Ashlyn Harris: Pali Blues, 2009

 On April 16, 2009, Harris and UNC teammate Whitney Engen signed with the Pali Blues of the W-League.
 The W-League was often used by college players as a summer playing option because of its status as an open league, allowing college players to maintain eligibility.
-Harris made five appearances with the team for the 2009 season during the summer before her senior year at UNC.
+Harris made five appearances with the team for the 2009 season during the summer before returning to UNC for her senior year.
 The Pali Blues went undefeated in the regular season and then went on to win the W-League Championship with a 2–1 win over Washington Freedom in the final.